roodrigoc/SNOC/README.md

 ### users.conf:

 The `users.conf` file is used to allow access via basic authentication.
-The file must contain passwords encrypted with the BASE64 algorithm
+The file must contain passwords encrypted with the BASE64 algorithm.
-(https://www.base64encode.org/).
 Each line represents a user and follows the syntax:

 username:password

 Example:

 user01:MTIzYWJjNDU2

+### adduser.py

+- Provides a simple command-line interface for adding users to `users.conf` file.

 ### devices.conf: